What Are Allergy Drops?

 Many people are familiar with allergy shots.
 The mainstay of treatment of severe allergies for decades.
-This therapy can be very successful, but unfortunately it requires weekly visits to the doctor’s office as well as the need for injections.
+This therapy can be very successful, but unfortunately, it requires weekly visits to the doctor’s office as well as the need for injections.
 Research and clinical experience in Europe led to the development of allergy drop therapy.
 It was discovered that special cells that exist beneath the lining under the tongue can also stimulate the immune system to create these same allergy blocking antibodies.
 Instead of weekly visits and shots, the patient can safely use the allergy drops under the tongue once daily to relieve their allergy complaints.
-If you have held off allergies tested because the hassle and pain of shots were not for you, consider the use of allergy drop therapy as a nice alternative.
+If you have held off allergies tested because the hassle and pain of shots were not for you, consider the use of allergy drops therapy as a nice alternative.

 Benefits of allergy drops

 This form of therapy will quickly reduce allergy symptoms such as the following:

 - Runny nose

 - Sinus inflammation

 “I have been a patient of Dr. Slaughter for years.
 I have received the best of care from him and his staff.
 I have quality ear care and allergy relief.
 The allergy drop treatment has made living in Austin more comfortable year round.
 It is the most relief from allergy issues I have received since moving to Austin.”
 Nancy M. – August 2018

 Allergy Drop Candidacy

 Anyone who has allergy symptoms and would like an alternative to all of the typical allergy medicines is a good candidate.
 It’s especially helpful in patients who are not getting enough relief from the usual allergy treatments.
 It is safe even in patients who normally can’t take allergy shots such as those on Beta-Blockers.